-Insoles also increase your propriception, or the sense of the how your body is positioned.
+Insoles also increase your proprioception, or the sense of the how your body is positioned.
 That heightened awareness translates to faster response and a higher level of play.

 When it comes to buying insoles for your tennis shoes, you have tons of options.
 Figuring out whether you need custom orthotics or over-the-counter insoles is easier than you think.